-The success of the London office is reflected in the growth of the number of trainees coming through the door - it aims to recruit a minimum of 8 trainees each year going forward.
+The success of the London office is reflected in the growth of the number of trainees coming through the door.
 To many as well, the cash involved makes Debevoise an enticing prospect in comparison to other city firms.
 Put simply by one associate, “the pay rocks”.
 It also practices litigation and arbitration, so the work is more varied than the standard corporate fare.

 One insider says that “everyone is very friendly, even under pressure after a long all-nighter”.
 However, the downside includes the fact that the “time zones can be a nightmare… US partners have a tendency to forget that London is 5 hours ahead”.
 According to a senior associate, "Holidays are not respected".

 That was borne out by the responses to the RollOnFriday Firm of the Year survey.
 Debs trainees and NQs said there was "exceptional pay and bonus", but "the benefits and vacation allowance are not great".
 The hours, said a junior lawyer, "can be pretty terrible, but this is balanced by good flexibility and great pay".

 In terms of career progression, the London office "is quite small, so occasionally you have to choose between what you want to do and what is available to do at the firm".